Updated May 29, 2023

-Using If we can write a logical macro.
-We will write a code in which we can create a table and at last, there will be msgbox displaying total no. of odd and total no. of even numbers.
+Using If, we can write a logical macro.
+We will write a code to create a table, and at last, there will be msg box displaying the total no. of odd and the total no. of even numbers.
 So we will write a code:

-- Now in cell A1 of sheet 3, we will make a table by multiplying it with x in a loop till A10.
+- In cell A1 of sheet 3, we will make a table by multiplying it with x in a loop until A10.

-- We will then give a condition that if cell A1 will be even then it will be added to a variable y which is currently 0 and odd will be added to a variable z which is also 0.
-Then we will end if statement and write next A for loop to work.
+- We will then condition that if cell A1 is even, it will be added to a variable y that is currently 0, and odd will be added to a variable z, which is also 0.
+Then we will end the if statement and write the next A for the loop to work.

-- At the end, we will add a msgbox to display the sum of odds and its total number and sum of even and its total number.
+- In the end, we will add a msgbox to display the sum of odds and its total number and the sum of even and its total number.
 End the program.

 Run the program with F5.
 I entered 6 in the input box.

-Example #4 – Write a Program to Pop as per Defined Age
+Example #4 – Write a Program to Pop as per the Defined Age

 In this example, we will use the sentence case to give results as per some specific conditions.
-In this example, a message will pop up as per defined age group of people, once you select a cell mentioning age.
+In this example, a message will pop up as per a defined age group of people once you select a cell mentioning age.

 We will write the program as below: